chaos-mesh/website/versioned_docs/version-2.4.1/simulate-jvm-application-chaos.md

 ## Create experiments using YAML files

 The following example shows the usage and effects of JVMChaos.
 The example specifies the return values of a method.
 The YAML files referred to in the following steps can be found in [examples/jvm](https://github.com/chaos-mesh/chaos-mesh/tree/master/examples/jvm).
 The default work directory for the following steps is also `examples/jvm`.
-The default namespace where Chaos Mesh is installed is `chaos-testing`.
+The default namespace where Chaos Mesh is installed is `chaos-mesh`.

 ### Step 1.
 Create the target application